MarkovMedia/strapi-v5-geometry-fields/README.md

 **Store and edit geospatial data with PostGIS in a Strapi 5 custom field.**

 The plugin accepts WKT (Well-known text) or GeoJSON from the API and stores it in a PostGIS column in the db table of the content type.
-You can use multiple geometry fields in different content types.
-All features are editable and draggable using the built-in Leaflet.Editable and Leaflet.Drag.
+You can use multiple geometry fields across different content types.
+All features are editable and draggable using the hosted Leaflet.Editable and Leaflet.Drag.

 This example is a multipolygon with the boundaries of France as WKT.